 Myth: all universities/colleges are charging £9,000:

 Not true: some universities are charging less and many FE Colleges charge less than £6,000.
+Here at City of Westminster College HE fees start from only £2,750 per academic year.
 Financial help is also available through loans, grants, scholarships and bursaries.

 Myth: the loan repayments will be massive: